Pompeo slams Biden admin for ‘failed’ Kabul strike, says military was under 'enormous' political pressure

 "I hope they'll begin to recognize that their credibility around the world was damaged deeply by how they executed this withdrawal," he added.

-Roughly 100 American citizens who want to leave Afghanistan remain in the country as of the end of last week, Secretary of State Antony Blinken said during congressional testimony Monday.
+Roughly 100 American citizens remained in Afghanistan as of the end of last week, Secretary of State Antony Blinken said during congressional testimony Monday.

 Pompeo pointed to the administration’s "failure to work alongside allies" and to "make sure we got our allies and friends out of the country."